Victorian furniture refers to the style of antique furniture that was made during the reign of Queen Victoria (1837 – 1901).

 It is often revivalist in style, in that it adopts stylistic motifs from other periods, creating huge waves of revivals with nostalgic nods to the past.

-There is a rich variety within Victorian furniture, each piece having been influenced by its individual revival.
-Pieces can be identified via their iconic features which make them authentic to their time.
+There is a rich variety within Victorian furniture designs, each piece having been influenced by its individual revival.
+Pieces can be identified by their iconic features which make them authentic to their time.

-You can see the heavy influence of the medieval gothic architecture in the 19th century, with the revival style imitating the castles and glorious cathedrals of Europe.
+You can see the heavy influence of medieval gothic architecture in the 19th century, with the Gothic Revival style imitating the castles and glorious cathedrals of Europe.

 Intricate carvings mark out this style, with woods such as rosewood, oak and walnut used to craft the pieces.
 Heavy fabrics would often be used, like velvet or leather.

 The designs were adaptations of 17th century Jacobean strapwork, and the furniture details would be wide and flat, with ornamental moulding twisted into the designs.

 Fabrics were dramatic, with florals, nature scenes and rich patterns.
 But the overarching style of the Jacobean revival was rigid, solid-looking pieces with incised ornamentation.

 Born during the reign of Louis XV, the Rococo style represented an opposition to the classical forms of the Baroque style.